 - Н. MONITORING PROTOCOLS The tennis center operator has a 'Safety Ambassador' on-si of said staff member is to ensure that staff and patrons Protocols.
 The Safety Ambassador wears a name tag Ambassador".
-The Safety Ambassador always has this desafety protocols. are practice all required Physical Distancing and indication that they are the "Safety Friendly, yet firm communication with any patron violating the are reminded that any violation of Physical Distancing Proof local tennis centers. • Any patron, who refuses to adhere to the safety protocols at immediately. ter one warning is asked to leave the property Any additional measures not included above should be listed on separate pages, which the business should attach to this document.
-You may contact the following person with any questions or comments about this protocol: ennis Center Photontact Name: ne number: ate Last evised:
+The Safety Ambassador always has this desafety protocols. are practice all required Physical Distancing and indication that they are the "Safety Friendly, yet firm communication with any patron violating the are reminded that any violation of Physical Distancing Proof local tennis centers. • Any patron, who refuses to adhere to the safety protocols at immediately. ter one warning is asked to leave the property Any additional measures not included above s which the business should attact You may contact the following person with any question th to this document. ennis Center Photontact Name: ne number: ate Last evised: